$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Transdermal blood alcohol monitoring: Simulations and data analysis

 \section{Transdermal blood alcohol monitoring: Simulations and data analysis}

-In both the simulation and real data study presented below we investigate the case where $n=1$ in Theorem \ref{thm:ls.cons.asy.dist.qonly}, that is, where data are collected from a single drinking episode.
-The computations were carried out in MATLAB and the optimization producing the estimate of the parameter ${\bm q}=(q_1,q_2)$ was solved using the Optimization Toolbox routine FMINCON.\\
+In both the simulation and real data study presented below we investigate the case where data are collected from single drinking episodes.
+The computations were carried out in MATLAB and the optimization producing the estimate of the parameter ${\bm q}$ was solved using the Optimization Toolbox routine FMINCON.\\